 In this exercise, you have been given a domain antivirus.safetynote.xyz from an old firewall log to investigate.

-You are tasked with investigating why your internal users accessed this site.
+You are tasked with investigating why your internal users accessed this suspicious domain.
 You need to determine if the site is still online and if it was legitimate or malicious.
 If the site were malicious, are there any other malicious sites associated with it?

 After your investigation, you should be able to determine if there were any malicious sites that should be blocked in your firewall.